Publish date:

 Avoid Permission Escalations:

-Avoid blanket permissions like “View All” or “Modify All” unless absolutely necessary.
+Avoid blanket permissions like “View All” or “Modify All” unless necessary.
 Use role hierarchies, sharing rules, and permission sets for controlled access.

 Navigating Salesforce Support Resources: